theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 #Q: Can I set this to work with usb drives?

-#A: yes,in the update_console-bios-getter.ini: COREPARTITON=/media/usb0
+#A: yes, in the update_console-bios-getter.ini: COREPARTITON=/media/usb0

 You should back up your bios files before running this script.